openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Delete domain: `DELETE /domains/{domain_id}`

-Deleting a domain will delete all the entities owned by it (Users, Groups & Projects), as well as any Credentials and Role grants that relate to these entities.
+Deleting a domain will delete all the entities owned by it (Users, Groups & Projects), as well as any Credentials and Role assignments that relate to these entities.

 In order to minimize the risk of an inadvertent deletion of a domain and its entities, a domain must first be disabled (using the update domain API) before a successful delete domain API call can be made.
 Attempting to delete an enabled domain will result in an HTTP 403 Forbidden response.

 Response: